justanothercell/konsole/README.md

 This crate provides its own `print!()` and `println!()` macros, requiring downstream crates to use it instead of `std::print!()` and `std::println!()`.
 Alternatively, you can use `konsole::print::printout(line: impl AsRef<str>)` to override your logger's output.
-Printing using methods outside of what this crate provides will result in unwanted behavior.
+Printing using methods outside of what this crate provides will result in unwanted behavior."

 # Basic Usage
 [example](examples/example.rs)